zeroknowledgediscovery/zedwiki/methods/Generalized Linear Models.md

  First, let’s clear up some potential misunderstandings about terminology.
 The term general linear model (GLM) usually refers to conventional linear regression models for a continuous response variable given continuous and/or categorical predictors.
 It includes multiple linear regression, as well as ANOVA and ANCOVA (with fixed effects only).
 The form is yi∼N(xiTβ,σ2), where xi contains known covariates and β contains the coefficients to be estimated.
 These models are fit by least squares and weighted least squares using, for example: SAS Proc GLM or R functions lsfit() (older, uses matrices) and lm() (newer, uses data frames).

+### There are three components to any GLM:

++ Random Component – refers to the probability distribution of the response variable (Y); e.g. normal distribution for Y in the linear regression, or binomial distribution for Y in the binary logistic regression.
+Also called a noise model or error model.
+How is random error added to the prediction that comes out of the link function?
++ Systematic Component - specifies the explanatory variables (X1, X2, ...
+Xk) in the model, more specifically their linear combination in creating the so called linear predictor; e.g., β0 + β1x1 + β2x2 as we have seen in a linear regression, or as we will see in a logistic regression in this lesson.
++ Link Function, η or g(μ) - specifies the link between random and systematic components.
+It says how the expected value of the response relates to the linear predictor of explanatory variables; e.g., η = g(E(Yi)) = E(Yi) for linear regression, or  η = logit(π) for logistic regression.